-Beyond the beauty of the canals, campi and courtyards, there’s even more to Venice than meets the eye.
+Beyond the beauty of the canals, campi and courtyards, there’s even more on a cruise holiday to Venice than meets the eye.
 Yolanda Zappaterra gives us an insider’s guide to this captivating Italian city

 Thoughts of Venice immediately bring to mind beautiful bridges, opulent piazzas and gondoliers traversing narrow canals.
 But beyond the more conventional attractions lies a city waiting to be discovered – if you’re willing to take the road less travelled.